dawg/site/guide/user_guide.md

 > A view of the first 9 timeline bars.
 The timeline cursor is currently at time `0` (the start of beat `1`).

 ### Previewing & Looping
 To preview your creation, make sure you are in the correct [context](#contexts) and press play.
 This will play all of the elements in your sequence before starting over at the beginning.
-If you wish to loop a section of the sequence, press down on the start position (or end position) on the timeline and drag your mouse to end position (or start position).
+If you wish to loop a section of the sequence, right-click on the timeline and start to drag your mouse.
 The loop start and end can be altered by pressing down on the end you wish to change and dragging to the desired position.
-To remove the loop, simply double-click anywhere within the timeline.
+To remove the loop, simply right-click anywhere within the timeline.

 <img-modal src="https://i.ibb.co/Y2SLM50/looping.png" alt="Looping"></img-modal>
 > An image of the [Piano Roll](#piano-roll) with a loop set between the `3rd` and `7th` bars.